carinahabitzl/fin2plan/README.md

   * Right click on the server - Add and remove ...
 * Start the Apache Tomcat Server
   * Right click - Debug

+Tomcat will be listening on port 8080.
+* Open your browser and navigate to the [BP2 project start page](http://localhost:8080/bp2/)

 ## Fruther reading